x3dom/x3dom/doc/guide/api.rst

     If you need to execute code before the first frame renders, it is therefore best to use the ``ready()`` function instead.

+..  js:fuction:: triggerRedraw()

+    Triggers a redraw of the scene

 ..  js:function:: getActiveBindable(typeName)